zaksabeast/PokemonRNGGuides/guides/rse/en/Shiny WISHMKR Jirachi with wishmaker-calc Emu.md

 Sometimes, when the player is standing still, certain bytes of game data can change that will cause the program to not work correctly.
 It may take many tries to obtain your Jirachi.

-It is not possible to target a single Jirachi spread with this method.
+It is not possible to RNG for a specific Jirachi spread with this method.

 ### Before you begin